 - “Put light and x-light materials in small syringes.”

 Panasil is a line of addition-curing silicones (VPS) impression materials with hydrophilic properties.
 A variety of six viscosities and two set times exists.
 Panasil can be used for one- or two-step crown-and-bridge impression techniques as well as denture and reline impressions.
 Three viscosities of the fast-set material were evaluated: Panasil tray fast and Panasil initial contact light fast and x-light fast.
 Panasil tray fast is a heavy-bodied material for use in the tray and for functional impressions.
 Panasil initial contact fast is a syringeable impression material for capturing fine detail around prepared teeth and soft tissue.
 Panasil initial contact fast has a working time of one minute with an intraoral setting time of two minutes; total setting time is three minutes.
 Panasil initial contact light fast is available in 50-ml automix cartridges.
-Panasil tray fast is also available in cartridge and foil bags for use in an automatic mixer.
-Each box contains two 50 ml cartridges of material with 6 or 12 mixing tips.
-Panasil was used by 21 consultants in 325 cases.
+Panasil tray fast is also available in 50ml cartridges and 380 ml jumbo cartridges for use in an automixer.
+Each box contains two 50ml cartridges with 6 mixing tips.
+Each 380ml jumbo refill back contains 2 jumbo cartridges.
+Dynamic mixing tips can be purchased seperately.
 Panasil received a 96% clinical rating.

 Consultants rated instructions and packaging as good.
 It was suggested that light and x-light materials be packaged in small syringes.